Home Blog CDL Age Rules

 How Old Do You Have to Be to Get a CDL?
 (18 vs 21 Rules)

 Trucking seems like a great career for young people skipping college.
 High pay, independence, no student loans.
-But when you ask "how old do you have to be to get a cdl", the answer is a complicated "It Depends."
+But when you ask "how old do you have to be to get a cdl", the answer is not simple.

-The federal government says one thing, the state says another, and insurance companies say something else entirely.
+The federal government says one thing, your state says another, and insurance companies say something else entirely.
+Three different sets of rules govern when you can get licensed, when you can drive, and when someone will actually hire you.

-In 2026, the age rules are stricter than ever for interstate commerce, but doors are opening for younger drivers in local markets.
-This guide clarifies the 18 vs. 21 rule and the hidden "Insurance Age" barrier.
+In 2026, the age rules are strict for interstate commerce, but doors are opening for younger drivers in local markets.
+This guide breaks down the 18 vs. 21 rule, the hidden insurance barrier, and the specific job types available at each age.

 However, your license will come with a "K" Restriction (Intrastate Only).